Connect with us

 • Members must not be paid for managing or operating the poker run

-• Records must be kept for three years
+• Records must be kept for 3 years.

 Proceeds must be used towards your organization’s stated purpose.
 However, proceeds may go to the charitable benefit of a specific person, but only if you get approval from us before offering the poker run.